citta-lab/react/README.md

 21. Most popular convention, which is to prefix the event handler with the word `handle` to distinguish it from regular class methods.
 Example: `handleClick` and/or `handleSubmit` and/or `handleChange`.
 22. Always use function definition in React to call the function instead of results. i.e don't use `()` at the end of the function name.
 Example: `onSubmit={this.handleSubmit}` instead of `onSubmit={this.handleSubmit()}`
 23. Callback function such as `handleSubmit` or `handleClick` or `handleChange` or any class methods needs to be bind to `this` in the component `constructor` to work.
 Example: `this.handleSubmit = this.handleSubmit.bind(this);`
+24. React `props` should always treated as read only except in the place it was originally created. `you should consider props read only for the component they belong to, and change them only from the component that created them` by Hack with React.
+25. Use composition over inheritance in React.
+Treat each modules as independent components and use them together when needed instead of inheriting from the parent. i.e Use `class Child extends React.Component` vs `class Child extends Parent`.
+This will enforce all components are inherited from the `React.Component` but later composition is used to make it work together.
+(Reference in attached in the Reference section).
+26. Why do we use callback function to update the state ?
+Because state should always update it's own `state` so sending `callback` function from parent to child component and updating the data in the actual parent component.
+27. React thinks `<hello />` is an HTML tag because it's not capitalized.
+So react component needs to starts with capitalized letter like `<Hello />`.
+28. `...` spread operator.
+We can pass `props` object using spread operator instead of passing individually.
+Example: In `const props = {firstName: 'Ben', lastName: 'Hector'};` we can do `<Greeting {...props} />;`.
+29. Each html tags, component tags are converted using `React.createElelement` before rendering it to the UI.
+Example: `return React.createElelement('div', {className: 'App'}, React.createElelement('h1', null, 'React App Test'));`.
+Here we must at least pass 3 or more parameters.
+30. Accessing text/elements between opening and closing of the component can be done by using `props.children`. i.e `<Person name="Bob"> Watchman </Person>` Watchman can be accessed in `Person` component as `{props.children}`.

 ### Deep Dive